 For third-party extended warranties, you may be asked to pay for your repairs upfront and then file a claim to reimbursed later.
 They may also require you to obtain approval before making any repairs to your vehicle.
 Finally, you may also have an extended warranty deductible that you have to pay before the third-party company covers the cost of repairs.

-Please note: Not all third-party companies are that same, and some may even try to scam you.
+Note: Not all third-party companies are that same, and some may even try to scam you.
 It is important to verify that a third-party company is a reputable provided before you purchase an extended warranty from them.

 Things to Consider With an Extended Auto Warranty